allo-protocol/allo-v2/docs/DEPLOY_STEPS.md

 - Check `./scripts/strategies/deployAllStrategies.sh` and ensure the networks you need to deploy on are uncommented
 - Run `./scripts/strategies/deployAllStrategies.sh`
 - This should deploy and generate the log for the deployments for all the strategies

-Note: The strategies need to be marked as approved strategies on the Allo contract which has to be done by the owner.
-If you are replacing an existing strategy, ensure the old one is unapproved